 A comprehensive investment strategy can help you address multiple concerns – managing your wealth, saving for retirement, educating your children, creating a legacy and so on.
 But underlying many of these concerns is the issue of taxes.
 What steps can you take to become a more tax-efficient investor?

 Here are a few suggestions:

-- Maximize your 401(k).
-Unlike a Roth IRA, your 401(k) has no income "phase-out" limits, so you can typically contribute either the lesser of your income or the contribution limit, which, in 2020, is $19,500, or $26,000 if you’re 50 or older.
+Unlike a Roth IRA, your 401(k) has no income "phase-out" limits, so you can typically contribute either the lesser of your income or the contribution limit, which, in 2023, is $22,500, or $30,000 if you’re 50 or older.
 Your pre-tax contributions will reduce your taxable income and your earnings will grow tax deferred.
 However, your employer may also offer a Roth option for your 401(k), in which your earnings could grow tax-free, generally as long as you’ve had your account at least five years and you’re older than 59½.
 In the long run, you might be better off choosing the traditional, tax-deferred 401(k) if you think you’ll be in a lower tax bracket during retirement – and since you’re a high earner, this may well be the case.
 In making this type of decision, you’ll benefit from consulting your tax advisor.

 To learn more about these and other tax-efficient investing ideas, contact an Edward Jones financial advisor.
 You may also want to consult with your tax advisor on the tax consequences of specific investments.
 Becoming a “tax-smart” investor may help you get more mileage from your portfolio, which may pay off for you – now and during retirement.